MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 By default, the Microsoft Active Directory Federation Services (ADFS) in Windows Server 2016 has a basic level of auditing enabled.
 With basic auditing, administrators can see five or less events for a single request.

-To view the current auditing level, you can use the PowerShell cmdlet:
+To view the current auditing level, you can use this PowerShell command:

 ```powershell
 Get-AdfsProperties